aspose-total/Aspose.Total-Products/total/en/java/conversion/xslfo-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export XSLFO to PPTM" h2="Export XSLFO to PPTM via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert XSLFO to PPTM within any Java J2SE, J2EE, or J2ME application.
+This suite of APIs provides a powerful set of tools to help developers create, manipulate, and convert documents in a variety of formats.

+The process of converting XSLFO to PPTM begins with Aspose.PDF for Java.
+This API enables developers to export XSLFO to PPTX, which is the native format for PowerPoint presentations.
+Once the XSLFO document has been converted to PPTX, Aspose.Slides for Java can be used to convert the PPTX to PPTM.
+Aspose.Slides for Java is a PowerPoint Processing API that provides a wide range of features for creating, manipulating, and converting PowerPoint presentations.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert XSLFO to PPTM within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export XSLFO to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPTM.
+Using Aspose.Total for Java, developers can easily convert XSLFO to PPTM within any Java application.
+Aspose.PDF for Java is used to export XSLFO to PPTX, and Aspose.Slides for Java is used to convert the PPTX to PPTM.
+This suite of APIs provides a powerful set of tools to help developers create, manipulate, and convert documents in a variety of formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}